C3/code_test/README.md

 3. The salary must be an integer, and not a float
 4. The postcode must exist

-If any of the first three rules are broken then we should get a warning message.
+If any of the first three rules are broken then we should get a warning message showing which rule/s were broken.
 If the fourth rule is broken then we need an error message.

 That's about it.
 Have fun.